Joggers Nipple: The Most Effective Prevention Tips

-While running most certainly does not make your nipples bleed, running without properly protecting all of your parts could end in injury.
 Just like you would not go out for a run missing your socks or shoes, you should not even consider running without protecting those delicate parts of your breasts!

 One of the most common fabrics to cause nipple chafing is cotton, but other fabrics can result in the same problem.
-What happens is your sensitive skin rubs against either your sport bra or shirt.
+What happens is your sensitive skin rubs against either your sports bra or shirt.
 This constant friction results in a problem in a very sensitive area!

 There are actually some easy ways to prevent runners nipple.

-- Tough strips are actually like a band aid but much more durable.
+- Tough strips are actually like a band-aid but much more durable.
 They are super sticky and can withstand massive amounts of sweating.
 For some runners, that is an essential component!

 - Nipple guards (otherwise known as “nip guards”) are adhesive pads used to protect the nipples.

-- Petroleum jelly can be used in place of a runner specific lubricant if you need something to protect yourself.
+- Petroleum jelly can be used in place of a runner-specific lubricant if you need something to protect yourself.
 In fact, you will often find this being handed out to runners at aid stations in marathons.

 - Talcum powder can be dusted on before your run to help prevent chafe.
 It does work for some runners!

 - Choose your fabric carefully!
 As stated previously, cotton is the enemy.
 You should wear a shirt made of synthetic fabric, such as dry-fit performance clothing.
 That is unless you prefer to be…